 - Take a moment to record your thoughts in detail.

 - Assess your skills and abilities.
-Identify your transferable skills using this Conference Board of Canada checklist.
+Identify your transferable skills using this list from the Conference Board of Canada.

-- Evaluate your work-specific skills using this accomplishments and skills (PDF) exercise.
+- Evaluate your work-specific skills using the tools in Recognize Your Accomplishments.

 Explore your options